mlk525/capstone/Proto1.md

 ## What is a museum?
 Acknowledging the "textbook" definition of a museum ("a building or institution that cares for and displays a collection of artifacts and other objects of artistic, cultural, historical, or scientific importance"), I began by asking my friends how they would describe the concept of a museum.
 Two answers stood out to me: "a place that tells a story with objects" and "a place for aliens to get a crash course on human culture".

-The ideal museum exhibition (to me) uses artifacts to tell a story
+The ideal museum exhibition (to me) uses artifacts to tell a engaging story.

 what kind of art we made and liked, the kind of history we chose to preserve, the kind of science we highlight